portrait session – Steinway pianist

 Changing the pose, but keeping the lighting setup fairly similar …

 The edge of the gridded softbox can be seen in the top right of the frame, and could easily be cloned out.
 I decided not to, since I feel that small black triangle there helps with the composition, containing the geometric patterns within the frame.

 Out of sight here to the right of the camera, is the speedlight that bounced light into the rest of the room to help control the contrast.

 I chose to work with speedlights here (instead of the Quantum flashes or Profoto kit), because of how much control the new PocketWizard FlexTT5 allows me.
 Being able to change the power of each flash from my camera, made the shoot easier … and it makes me look so much more in control and cool in front of a client, when I’m not moving around, hurriedly adjusting my flashes’ individual outputs throughout the session.

-Equipment used for this photo session:
+equipment (or alternatives) used for this photo session

 Nikon D3; Nikon 24-70mm f2.8G ED AF-S (B&H)